 Cartagena is a major naval station located on the southeast coast of Spain.
 The marina is so impressive and a great place to play make-believe-boat-shopping.
 While we were there we actually saw one of the biggest (if not the biggest) super yachts in the world docked there, owned by Russian Billionaire Audrey Melnichenko.
 The yacht is said to be worth $450 million, so obviously I would’ve snapped it up but it’s only got 8 decks, and mine has to be at least 10…

 My favourite part of Cartagena was definitely the Roman Amphitheatre, which was actually built between 5 and 1 BC.
 Don’t make the same mistake we did by assuming the entrance would be at the theatre itself – it’s not.
 Still, we had a nice walk around the paths above the theatre before we actually found the main entrance itself.
 The entrance is in a very modern looking building on the main street, across from the city hall.
-Entry is €6 per person, and from the entrance you go into the museum through a series of corridors with artefacts and remains before you get to the main theatre itself.
+Entry is €6 per person, and you go into the museum through a series of corridors with artefacts and remains before you get to the main theatre itself.
 Once you get into the outdoor theatre it’s so breathtaking, especially from the stage!

 Take a day trip to Valencia